sketchplugins/plugin-directory/README.md

 - [Symbol Overlay Toggle](https://github.com/uxcourt/overlaytoggler), by uxcourt: A Sketch plug-in to seek specific style names in library-sourced symbols and toggle the styles.
 - [SymbolNameAutocomplete](https://github.com/griffin-stewie/symbolnameautocomplete), by griffin-stewie: This plugin gives you autocompletion of symbol names when creating a symbol.
 - [SymbolNameSync](https://github.com/griffin-stewie/symbolnamesync), by griffin-stewie: This plugin gives you syncing names between Symbol masters and its instances.
-- [Symbols Manager](https://gumroad.com/l/sketch-symbols-manager), by Jaer Pollux: A fast and easy way to manage all your symbols.
-No more hassle with long and complex symbols name, or renaming tons of symbols because you misspelled a folder name.
 - [Sympli Handoff](https://sympli.io/handoff), by Sympli: Well prepared redlines, assets, components and specs for developer handoff
 - [Sympli Versions](https://sympli.io/versions), by Sympli: Version control and collaboration for Sketch.
 - [Sync with Library](https://github.com/oodesign/sync-with-library), by oodesign: Easily replace local symbols and layer & text styles with library ones.
 - [Tabula Rasa](https://github.com/avk/sketch-tabula-rasa), by Arthur Klepchukov: Add blank backgrounds to transparent artboards
-- [Text Styles Manager](https://gum.co/sketch-text-styles-manager), by Jaer Pollux: A fast and easy way to manage all your Text Styles.
-No more hassle with long and complex names, or renaming tons of styles because you misspelled a folder name.
 - [Text to Styles](https://github.com/tbrasington/text-to-styles), by Thomas Brasington: Generates Sketch type styles programmatically from Artboards
 - [Tiled for Sketch](https://tiled.co/tiled-for-sketch-plugin), by Tiled Inc.: Sync screens, hotspots, and feedback directly from Sketch to Tiled to create interactive microapps without code.
 - [Tinty](https://github.com/chewbecky/tinty), by chewbecca: Sketch Plugin that lets you create tints and shades of any color as shared styles and document colors.